pluginsGLPI/doc/source/formcreator/configuration.rst

 Targets
 -------

-There are two types of targets for a form:
+There are three types of targets for a form:

 * tickets
 * changes
+* problems

 It is possible to generate any number of targets from a single form.
 Mixing types of targets is also possible.